DeuelT/personalWebsite/README.md

 # personalWebsite
-trying out HTML/CSS for fun to code personal website
+trying out HTML/CSS for fun to code a personal website